The Tragedy of Macbeth (2021 film)

-The Tragedy of Macbeth is a 2021 American historical thriller film written, directed and produced by Joel Coen, based on the play Macbeth by William Shakespeare.
+The Tragedy of Macbeth is a 2021 American tragedy film written, directed and produced by Joel Coen, based on the play Macbeth by William Shakespeare.
 It is the first film directed by one of the Coen brothers without the other's involvement.
 The film stars Denzel Washington, Frances McDormand (who also produced the film), Bertie Carvel, Alex Hassell, Corey Hawkins, Harry Melling, Kathryn Hunter, and Brendan Gleeson.

 The Tragedy of Macbeth premiered at the 2021 New York Film Festival on September 24, 2021.
-It had a limited theatrical release on December 25, 2021, by A24, and is streaming on Apple TV+ as of January 14, 2022.
+Following a limited theatrical release on December 25, 2021 by A24, the film was distributed via streaming on Apple TV+ on January 14, 2022.
 The film received critical acclaim for its direction, cinematography, and the performances of Washington, McDormand, and Hunter.
-For his performance in the titular role, Washington was nominated for the Academy Award, Golden Globe, Critics' Choice Award, and Screen Actors Guild Award for Best Actor.
-In addition, the film also received nominations for Best Cinematography and Best Production Design at the 94th Academy Awards.
+For his performance in the title role, Washington was nominated as Best Actor for the Academy Award, Screen Actors Guild Award, Golden Globe Award, and Critics' Choice Award.
+The film also received Academy Award nominations for Best Cinematography and Best Production Design.